Top 10 reasons' you can't stay away from the Gold Coast

 One of the best places to go for paddle-boarding is Currumbin Alley, especially at daybreak.
 Follow your stand-up session with a surfing lesson at Greenmount Beach, which offers pleasingly long rides for newbie surfers.
 Then get on your bike for a leisurely four-kilometre ride from Miami to Burleigh Heads.

-8. Meet the perfect espresso martini
+8. Meet the perfect seaside cocktail

 9. Enjoy eggs in Miami